CS171/2018/assets/instructions/lab7/Lab7.md

 Congratulations, you have now completed the activities of Lab 7!

 Please submit the code of your completed lab (the final force layout and the map visualization of activities I and II).
-In Canvas, under this week's modules, use the Lab 7 Submission link.
-Upload your implementation in a zipped folder with filename submission_FirstnameLastname.zip.

 -----